CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the SYS.3.2.3 iOS (for Enterprise) .md

 * Does the app offer its own sharing services or network interfaces?
 * Are there updates to the app developer regularly?
 * Does the app developer implement the latest interfaces and policies from Apple?
-Taking into account the results of the approval process and independent of the use of the enterprise volume licensing program (VPP), the following configuration options and their use may help to support the security objectives per user group.
+Taking into account the results of the approval process and independent of the use of the enterprise volume licensing program (VPP), the following configuration options and their use can help to support the security objectives per user group.

 Table: App Store Integration and Apps Sharing